rancher/fleet-docs/versioned_docs/version-0.10/gitrepo-add.md

 :::warning

-If you don't add one or more public keys into the secret, any server's public key will be trusted and added. (`ssh -o stricthostkeychecking=accept-new` will be used)
+If you don't add one or more public keys into the secret, any server's public key will be trusted and added. (`ssh -o stricthostkeychecking=yes` will be used), unless you install Fleet with chart value `insecureSkipHostKeyChecks` set to `false`.

 :::

-Fleet supports putting `known_hosts` into ssh secret.
+Fleet supports injecting `known_hosts` into an SSH secret.
 Here is an example of how to add it:

-Fetch the public key hash(take github as an example)
+Fetch the public key hash (taking Github as an example)

 ```text
 ssh-keyscan -H github.com
 ```

-And add it into secret:
+And add it into the secret:

 ```text
 apiVersion: v1